 Housing

-Housing Support (formerly called Group Residential Housing or GRH for short) looks at your income to:
+The Housing Support Program (HSP) looks at your income to:

-• See how much you need to contribute for your room and board each month.
+• See how much you need to contribute for your room and board each month, and

-How Housing Support looks at your income depends on:
+How HSP looks at your income depends on:

-Housing Support can help you live and get services in different types of settings.
-Most people who get Housing Support live in Adult Foster Care (AFC), assisted living, or Board and Lodge.
+HSP can help you live and get services in different types of settings.
+Most people who get HSP live in Adult Foster Care (AFC), assisted living, or Board and Lodge.

-Some people who get Housing Support live in Supportive Housing.
+Some people who get HSP live in Supportive Housing.
 It is usually for people who have experienced long-term homelessness.
-Housing Benefits 101 (HB101) has more about Supportive Housing.
+Housing Benefits 101 (HB101) has more information about Supportive Housing.

-Important: Most people who get Housing Support don't live in Supportive Housing, but if you do, your income and rent are calculated differently.
+Important: Most people who get HSP don't live in Supportive Housing, but if you do, your income and payment are calculated differently.
 If you aren't sure if you live in Supportive Housing, check with your housing manager or Chat with a Hub expert.

 What You Pay (Not Supportive Housing)